 6. Fear of heights (Acrophobia)

-Temperature inside Statue of Liberty
+The temperature inside Statue of Liberty

 Thus, the temperatures can be 20 degrees higher than what is outside.

-Don’t drink too much though, for there is no restroom inside the Statue of Liberty.
+Don’t drink too much, though, for there is no restroom inside the Statue of Liberty.

-How many steps in Statue of Liberty?
+How many steps in the Statue of Liberty?

 Climbing the Statue of Liberty is equal to climbing a 27-story building.